PublicDataWorks/complaint-manager/README.md

 docker-compose run security-checks
 ```

-### One off tasks

-#### Adding migration
-All one off task migrations live in `src/server/tasks`.
-Create a `js` file in `src/server/tasks/migrations` where the name is `XXX_name.js` where `XXX` is the following number in the sequence.

-You'll be able to run the one off task locally if you have the application running and running the command `docker-compose run app node ./src/server/tasks/migrate.js up`.

 #### Docker Preferences
 If Docker is killing your jest tests Exit 137, you might need to increase memory that Docker is using under “Advanced” in Docker preferences.
 Here are the defaults we have:
 ```